 We’ll stroll along the historic streets of Berkeley Springs, noting the markers showing who the original town lot owners were in 1776.
 Sights include local shops and restaurants, antique malls, the town library which is part historic home and part new construction.
 The main square includes not only the Park and shops of Fairfax Street, but also the County Courthouse built at the turn of the 20th century.

 We’ll spend the weekend observing these beautiful and unique settings, while Ron Gaskins and Amanda Haddox guide you through lessons on composition, exposure, camera handling and ways to improve your photo techniques.
 We have arranged for special discounted rates at the Cacapon Resort.
+We also have some special locations selected, and we'll share them once they are confirmed!

 WHEN: Friday – Sunday, September 15 – 17, 2017.